Krishna Janmasthan Temple Complex: Temples and monuments

 The temple complex contains Keshavdeva temple, Garbha Griha shrine and Bhagavata Bhavan.

 Keshavdeva Temple

 The Keshavdeva Temple was built by Ramkrishna Dalmia in memory of his mother Jadiadevi Dalmia.
 The construction of the temple started on 29 June 1957 and inaugurated on 6 September 1958 by Hanuman Prasad Poddar.
 It is located south of the Shahi Eidgah.

 Garbha Griha shrine

 It is said that Shahi Eidgah was constructed on the sabhamandapa (assembly hall) of the original temple and the garbha griha (sanctum sactorum) was left.
-It is considered as the place of the prison cell where Krishna is believed to have born.
+It is considered as the place of the prison cell where Krishna is believed to have been born.
 A marble pavilion and an underground prison cell were built on the place with spacious veranda.
 There is shrine near it dedicated to eight-handed goddess Yogmaya.
 It is located against the rear wall of the Shahi Eidgah.